sderev/lmterminal/README.md

-# Language Models Terminal
+# LMterminal (`lmt`)

-`lmt` is a versatile CLI tool that enables you to interact directly with OpenAI's ChatGPT models from the comfort of your terminal.
+LMterminal (`lmt`) is a CLI tool that enables you to interact directly with OpenAI's ChatGPT models from the comfort of your terminal.

 ![demo](https://github.com/sderev/lmt/assets/24412384/5cb2c7b2-7edd-4b24-919d-581e5cd7c5b5)